macro10/FineDining-Reservation/README.md

 # FineDining-Reservation
+A python software project to programatically get reservations at High Point University's fine dining locations.

+Purpose:
-A python program to programatically get reservations at any of High Point University's fine dining locations.
-Restaurants such as Prime, Kazoku, and Alo open reservations one week in advance at midnight.
-It's not uncommon for reservations to fill up within only a minute or two.
-To circumvent this issue, I allow users to choose the time they want to make a reservation and the program will handle the rest.
-This is accomplished by creating a scheduled task to execute a selenium service when the reservation slot becomes open.
+Restaurants Prime, Kazoku, and Alo open reservations one week in advance at midnight.
+Reservations fill quickly.
+To solve this issue, I wanted to make an app that schedules tasks to make reservations at a specified time and date.

 How to use:
+The user inputs reservation information, and then clicks "Create Reservation."

+Inputs:
 Restaurant, party size, time, date, and user credentials are input by the user.
 With these inputs you simply click create reservation, and it will schedule the task to execute a python script according to the parameters.

 Features:
-   * The Selenium Chrome Web Driver is used to target HTML elements on the web
+   * The Selenium Chrome Web Driver is used to interact with HTML elements on the web
    * Explicit waits allow the program to wait for each element to be clickable by the driver, reducing errors in high traffic
-   * create_task() manipulates Windows COM objects to create tasks based on user time specifications.
+   * Software creates tasks on your OS (currently windows only), based on reservation specifications.
-   * The average execution time is around 11 seconds, meaning reservations are unlikely to already be filled
+   * Average execution time is 11 seconds, meaning reservations are unlikely to already be filled
    * Written in Python